tomwolanski/tomwolanski.github.io/content/posts/async-stack-overflow/index.md

 }
 ```

 As previously, the application crashed due to overflowing the stack.
-We expected this, especially after the synchronouos test.
+We expected this, especially after the synchronous test.
 ```
 Stack overflow.
 Repeated 4191 times: